livegrep/livegrep/README.md

 LICENSE
 -------

-Livegrep open source.
+Livegrep is open source.
 See COPYING for more information.